 How is with it with you?

 Has your heart been consecrated to the Lord God Almighty?
-Is he your exclusive master?
+Is he your exclusive Master?
 Do you give him the first fruits of your time, talent, and treasure?
-Or, is he sharing the throne with you, receiving only what is left over in your life?
+Or, is God sharing the throne with you, receiving only what is left over in your life?
 The truth is, God will have none of that.
-He wants all of you…in every sphere of your life.
+He wants all of you, in every sphere of your life.

-Why not lay all of your life on the altar before him as a living sacrifice of praise.
-I don’t know about you, but I know that God can do a lot more with my life than I can.
+Why not lay all of your life on the altar before God as a living sacrifice of praise.
+I don’t know about you, but I believe God can do a lot more with my life than I can.
 Why not let him have it – all of it – for his glory and your good.